michaelzinn/michaelzinn/README.md

 ## Hi there 👋
+#  Hello, My name is Mark Zinaman.
+On the internet, I use the pseudonym michaelzinn.

 <!--

 **michaelzinn/michaelzinn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: